What are the Advantages and Disadvantages of Solar Energy?

-Solar energy is a truly renewable energy source.
-It can be harnessed in all areas of the world and is available everyday.
+Among all the benefits of solar panels, the most important thing is that solar energy is a truly renewable energy source.
+It can be harnessed in all areas of the world and is available every day.
 We cannot run out of solar energy, unlike some of the other sources of energy.
-Solar energy will be accessible as long as we have the sun, therefore sunlight will be available to us for at least 5 billion years, when according to scientists the sun is going to die.
+Solar energy will be accessible as long as we have the sun, therefore sunlight will be available to us for at least 5 billion years when according to scientists the sun is going to die.

 2. Reduces Electricity Bills

 Since you will be meeting some of your energy needs with the electricity your solar system has generated, your energy bills will drop.
 How much you save on your bill will be dependent on the size of the solar system and your electricity or heat usage.
 Moreover, not only will you be saving on the electricity bill, but if you generate more electricity than you use, the surplus will be exported back to the grid and you will receive bonus payments for that amount (considering that your solar panel system is connected to the grid).
 Savings can further grow if you sell excess electricity at high rates during the day and then buy electricity from the grid during the evening when the rates are lower.